Skip to main content

 • Exemptions or nes internal

-• Exemptions or tax limit by Convention
+• Exemptions or limits on taxation by agreement

-• Expenses deductible by taxpayers of the European Union or a Member State of the European Economic Area with which there is an effective exchange of tax information.
+• Expenses deductible by taxpayers of the European Union or of a Member State of the European Economic Area with which there is an effective exchange of tax information.

-For accruals from 2024, traceability may be accredited when in accordance with the provisions of articles 8 and 11 of Order EHA/3290/2008, of November 6, which approves model 216 "Non-Income Income Tax".
-Residents.
+For accruals from 2024, traceability may be accredited when in accordance with the provisions of articles 8 and 11 of Order EHA/3290/2008, of November 6, approving form 216 "Non-Resident Income Tax.
 Incomes obtained without the mediation of a permanent establishment.
 Withholdings and payment on account.
 Tax Return/Income Document" and Form 296" Income Tax for Non-Residents.
 Non-residents who are not permanently established.
-Annual declaration of withholdings and payments on account", the Annexes to registration type 2 of model 296 called “Negotiable securities.
-Relationship of payment to taxpayers” and “Negotiable securities.
-List of payment certificates”, recording in them the receipt number of the self-assessment form 210 with a refund request relating to the negotiable value, accrual date and taxpayer.
+Annual declaration of withholdings and payments on account", the Annexes to registration type 2 of model 296 called "Negotiable securities" are submitted.
+“Relationship of payment to taxpayers” and “Negotiable securities.
+“List of payment certificates”, stating the proof number of the self-assessment form 210 with a refund request relating to the negotiable value, accrual date and taxpayer.

-The Annexes to the type 2 registry of model 296, called “Negotiable securities.
-Relationship of payment to taxpayers” and “Negotiable securities.
-List of payment certificates” will be used by mediators in Spain who make payments of securities income to intermediaries abroad when requesting the return of withholdings for taxpayers through self-assessment model 210.
-When the request for the refund of withholdings is made by taxpayers or their representatives, mediators in Spain who make payments of securities income to intermediaries abroad may include in the Annexes the records of these taxpayers whose 210 forms have been presented.
+Annexes to type 2 registration of model 296, called “Negotiable securities.
+“Relationship of payment to taxpayers” and “Negotiable securities.
+The “List of payment certificates” will be used by intermediaries in Spain who make payments of securities income to intermediaries abroad when requesting the return of withholdings for taxpayers using self-assessment form 210.
+When the request for a refund of withholdings is made by taxpayers or their representatives, intermediaries in Spain who make payments of securities income to intermediaries abroad may include in the Annexes the records of these taxpayers whose Form 210 has been submitted.

-When, in accordance with the provisions of article 8 of the aforementioned Order EHA/3290/2008, there is an obligation to present the Annexes to registration type 2 of model 296 called “Negotiable securities.
-Relationship of payment to taxpayers” and “Negotiable securities.
-List of payment certificates", the obligated entities must present said Annexes within the period provided for in Article 11 of said Order, recording in them the number of the proof of self-assessment form 210 with a request for refund related to the negotiable value, date of accrual. and taxpayer, meaning that the traceability of the payment chain abroad can be understood as accredited.
+When, in accordance with the provisions of article 8 of the aforementioned Order EHA/3290/2008, there is an obligation to submit the Annexes to registration type 2 of model 296 called “Negotiable securities.
+“Relationship of payment to taxpayers” and “Negotiable securities.
+List of payment certificates”, the obliged entities must present said Annexes within the period provided for in article 11 of said Order, recording therein the proof number of the self-assessment form 210 with a refund request relating to the negotiable value, accrual date and taxpayer, which may be understood to prove the traceability of the payment chain abroad.

 Proof of the refund account

-Regulations: Article 3 Order EHA/3316/2010, of December 17, approving self-assessment models 210, 211 and 213 of the IRNR.
+Regulations: Article 3 Order EHA/3316/2010, of December 17, approving self-assessment forms 210, 211 and 213 of the IRNR.

 • That of the taxpayer himself.